Hue: The Ancient Imperial Capital of Vietnam

 With bands playing court music, a formal procession of kings and mandarins, recently played by actors dressed in the costumes of the Nguyen rulers and accompanied by horses and elephants, walked from the palace to the Pavilion for the rituals.
 Locals lit incense at the platform.

-Other Interesting Things to Do in Hue
+Other Interesting Tips for Your Visit to Hue

 Whatever else you do in Hue, don't forget to try these: